Configuring Keebo Warehouse Optimization for Databricks

 Verify

-Run the following in the Databricks SQL Editor:
+Run the following in the Databricks SQL Editor (use your chosen catalog and schema if they differ from the defaults):

 SHOW VOLUMES IN SCHEMA keebo.kwo;

 You should see export in the results.
-Save the export volume path (keebo.kwo.export) to the Values Reference table.
+Save the full export volume path (for example keebo.kwo.export) to the Values Reference table.

 How Are Warehouse Permissions Granted?